leahgibson/leahgibson.github.io/src/index.md

 <img src="/files/images/leah" alt="drawing" width="200"/>

 ### I am a mathematics graduate student at Colorado State University.
 My areas of interest are PDE's, mathematical modeling, and environmental focused mathematics.
+When I'm not doing math, I enjoy running, hiking, backpacking, and photographing all of the beautiful places I visit!

-Here is a copy of my [CV](files/documents/cv.pdf) and my [resume](files/documents/resume.pdf).
+Here is a copy of my [CV](files/documents/Official_CV.pdf).

 You can contact me at ldgibson@rams.colostate.edu.

+View my Linkedin at

 Block math test \\[\sum_{n=0}^\infty \frac{f^{(n)}(x_0)}{n!}(x-x_0)\\]